domoritz/label_generator/README.md

 ### AWS instructions

 These are the steps I had to run to generate the training data an EC2 machines on AWS.
 The execution is embarrassingly parallel and thus runs reasonably fast (a few hours to a day or two for a million papers).
+At the time of writing, I ran this on Ubuntu 14.04, but later version may work as well with some small modifications.

 ```sh
 # use tmux (maybe with attach)